 Q:Are you going to write more about Daimbert's adventures?

 A:Probably not.
 By the end of Apocalypse he's achieved a position of authority he never could have imagined in his youth, and he's happily married, and he's over sixty.
+But I do have three novellas that take place in between the events of the six main books; they are available in a single volume called Third Time's a Charm.
 If I write about him much more, I'll get up to Joachim's death, where, frankly, I don't want to go.
 Daimbert will take it very hard, even harder indeed than losing Theodora.
 (Both Daimbert and Theodora will in fact live to be 200.)
 On the other hand, he'll be able to have lots of vicarious adventures through his daughter.

 Q: So have you thought of writing "Yurt, the Next Generation"?

 A: There's certainly room for a sequel series!
 Antonia is twelve in the last of Daimbert's series and definitely has an active career ahead of her.
+"Yurt the Next Generation" so far has two volumes, The Starlight Raven and An Autumn Haunting.
+And more to come!
 In fact, I'm working on a sequel right now.

 Q: In Count Scar, what really happened between Galoran and his brother Guibert?
 How did their sister die?